Spydiecy/Celo-tutorial/README.md

-Building a Crowdfunding Platform on Celo
+Building a Crowdfunding Dapp on Celo
 ========================================

 Introduction